-Description Counterparty Number of shares Notio nal amount Exercise price Expiration date Value Call option HDNet Holdco LLC 0.2 \$ 8 0.01 N/A \$ 23 Description Counterparty Number of shares Notio nal amount Exercise price Expiration date Value Put option Coastal Screen and Rail - \$ 150 400,000 8/31/2022 \$ -
+Description Counterparty Number of shares Notional amount Exercise price Expiration date Value Call option HDNet Holdco LLC 0.2 \$ 8 0.01 N/A \$ 22 Description Counterparty Number of shares Notional amount Exercise price Expiration date Value Put option Coastal Screen and Rail - 50 400,000 8/31/22 \$ - Description Counterparty Number of shares Notional amount Exercise price Expiration date Value Put ontion Advantage Canital Holdings LLC 164 \$ 0.1 16 20 5/13/23 \$

-- (20) Debt security has an unfunded commitment in addition to the amounts shown in the Consolidated Schedule of Investments.
-See Note 8 for additional information on the Company's commitments and contingencies. - $(21) \quad \text{This investment is owned by HCAP Equity Holdings, LLC, one of the Company's taxable blocker subsidiaries}$ - (22) This is an equity investment that receives a cash flow stream based on lease payments received by Flight Lease VII, LLC.
+- (20) Security has an unfunded commitment in addition to the amounts shown in the Consolidated Schedule of Investments.
+See Note 8 for additional information on the Company's commitments and contingencies. - (21) This investment is owned by HCAP Equity Holdings, LLC, one of the Company's taxable blocker subsidiaries. - (22) This is an equity investment that receives a cash flow stream based on lease payments received by Flight Lease VII, LLC.
 Flight Lease VII, LLC owns an aircraft that was leased to one lessee.
 The lessee had been in arrears on its lease payments and in June of 2018, Flight Lease VII, LLC terminated the lease.
-As a result of the cessation of cash flows, future payments on this equity investment will resume only if Flight Lease VII, LLC is successful in obtaining a new lessee or sells the aircraft.
+As a result of the cessation of cash flows, future payments on this equity investment will resume only if Flight Lease VII, LLC is successful in obtaining a new lessee or sells the aircraft. - (23) This investment is owned by PTMN Sub Holdings LLC, one of the Company's taxable blocker subsidiaries.